Special Use Airspace

 Permanent restricted areas are charted on Sectional Aeronautical, VFR Terminal Area, and the appropriate En Route charts.

 Temporary restricted areas are not charted.
-For temporary restricted areas, pilots should review the Notices to Airman Publication (NTAP), the FAA SUA website, and/or contact the appropriate overlying ATC facility to determine the effect of non-depicted SUA areas along their routes of flight.
+For temporary restricted areas, pilots should review the Domestic Notices found in the External Links section of the Federal System (FNS) Search or Air Traffic Plans and Publications website, the FAA SUA website, and/or contact the appropriate overlying ATC facility to determine the effect of non-depicted SUA areas along their routes of flight.

 - A warning area is airspace of defined dimensions, extending from three nautical miles outward from the coast of the U.S., that contains activity that may be hazardous to nonparticipating aircraft.
 The purpose of such warning areas is to warn nonparticipating pilots of the potential danger.
 A warning area may be located over domestic or international waters or both.